amer-baniodeh/Creator-lens-agent/README.md

 ```

 Paste a YouTube link and it pulls the transcript, checks it for compliance, and
 gives you a summary.
-You can also just chat with it and ask questions about videos
+You can also just chat with it — ask about a specific quote or
-already in the knowledge base.
+claim, or ask a broad question like "which claims need revision across all videos,"
+which runs a full-transcript compliance review rather than a quick search.

 YouTube blocks cloud servers from fetching videos, so live ingestion only works
 locally (or through an ngrok tunnel).
 On the cloud-hosted version, use the